 If your monthly household income is below $7,500, you might also qualify for a variable additional subsidy of $100 to $440.

-The childcare centre must be licenced by the Early Childhood Development Agency (ECDA) for you to qualify for the subsidies.
-By law, all childcare centres must be licenced, but just in case, make sure any centre you’re considering is on the list.
+The childcare centre must be licensed by the Early Childhood Development Agency (ECDA) for you to qualify for the subsidies.
+By law, all childcare centres must be licensed, but just in case, make sure any centre you’re considering is on the list.
 Also, you can pay for your school fees with a service like CardUp, which allows you to pay by credit card and earn benefits.
 It’s pretty much a no brainer since you’re going to have to pay those school fees anyway.

 Have you ever enrolled any of your children at a childcare centre?
 Share your experiences in the comments!